-There are so many reasons to start a yoga practice, but for a beginner, entering a packed yoga class for the first time can be daunting.
-Many yoga poses put your body in unique shapes that are very different than a typical workout, so don't surprised if you feel a bit clumsy at first.
-With practice, proper instruction and dedication, though, you'll get the hang of it in no time.
+There are many reasons to start a yoga practice, but for a beginner, it can be daunting to dive in.
+Many yoga poses put your body into unique shapes, so don't be surprised if you may feel a bit clumsy at first.
+But with practice, proper instruction and dedication, you'll get the hang of it.

 1. Mountain Pose (Tadasana)

 - Lift all 10 toes off the ground, spread them wide, then set them back down.